intel/llvm/sycl/doc/extensions/IntelGPU/IntelGPUDeviceInfo.md

 This new device descriptor will provide the same information as "max\_compute\_units" does today.
 We would like to have an API which is specific for Intel GPUs.

-This support will only be provided when using the Level Zero backend \(BE\).
-This is the default for Intel GPUs.
+This new device descriptor is only available for devices in the Level Zero platform, and the matching aspect is only true for those devices.
+The DPC++ default behavior is to expose GPU devices through the Level Zero platform.

 ## Device Information Descriptors ##